git-town/git-town/website2/src/commands/rename-branch.md

 ### Customization

-Provide the `old_name` argument to rename a branch that is not currently checked out.
-Confirm renaming perennial branches with the `-f` option.
+Provide the additional `old_name` argument to rename the branch with the given name instead of the currently checked out branch.
+Renaming perennial branches requires confirmation with the `-f` option.